 In order to promote digital-based digital transformation in local areas, the use of data and the concept of data-driven (decision-making and problem-solving based on objective data) are essential elements.

-In order to achieve this, it is necessary to utilize Area Data Coordination Platform.
-Since considerable costs are required for operation and resources are also required for operation and maintenance, it is useful to promote joint use at the prefectural level, which has a certain regional spread, rather than introducing and operating on a single local government basis.
+In order to achieve this, it is necessary to utilize area Data Coordination Platform.
+Since considerable costs are required for operation and resources are also required for operation and maintenance, it is useful to promote joint use at the prefectural level, which has a certain regional spread, rather than introducing and operating on a single local government.

 When promoting shared use, it is important to have sufficient discussions with the basic local governments in the region on how to utilize data and how to realize continuous operation, including costs, by jointly using the infrastructure, rather than being preoccupied with "building the infrastructure" or "using the infrastructure."